mit-dci/terraform-aws-opencbdc-tctl/README.md

 If you have other Terraform projects with different version requirements, you can manage them with [tfenv](https://github.com/tfutils/tfenv).
 This project is pre-configured to pull the proper terraform version via tfenv.
 Simply run `tfenv install`.
-You will also need Docker installed locally.
-You can find instructions on how to do so for your machine [here](https://docs.docker.com/engine/install/).
+Docker must be [installed and running](https://docs.docker.com/engine/install/) on your local machine.
 You won't need to run any Docker commands, just be sure that it's running.
 If you're unfamiliar with Docker and curious, you can take a look at their [getting started page](https://docs.docker.com/get-started/).